-In anticipation of her current role, she subsequently embarked on her postgraduate studies in Law in the UK, and has since successfully completed her Bar Professional Training Course (BPTC) at CITY, University of London.
-She will soon be admitted to Lincoln's Inn as a Barrister of England and Wales.
+In anticipation of her current role, she subsequently embarked on her postgraduate studies in Law in the UK, and successfully completed her Bar Professional Training Course (BPTC) at CITY, University of London in July 2019.
+She has been admitted to Lincoln's Inn as a Barrister of England and Wales.